Top-seeded Simona Halep makes 2nd round of Prague Open - WHIZ News

 It was the first competitive match for Halep since she won the Dubai Championships in February for her 20th career WTA title.
 Before the Wimbledon champion recovered from a foot injury she sustained in Dubai, the coronavirus pandemic forced a five-month break.

-The Romanian dropped her serve six times and double-faulted eight times before prevailing in a tiebreaker.
-She will face next Czech wild card Barbora Krejcikova.
+The Romanian dropped her serve six times and double-faulted eight times before prevailing in a tiebreaker on her seventh match point.

+“After the second set, I felt tired,” Halep said.
+“But I knew she was in the same position so I just had to stick to the plan and fight.
+The fighting helped me to win the match.”

-Second-seeded Petra Martic, who reached the semifinals in Palermo last week, overcame Varvara Gracheva 7-6 (2), 6-3 to face Kristyna Pliskova in the second round.
+Second-seeded Petra Martic, who reached the semifinals in Palermo last week, overcame Varvara Gracheva 7-6 (2), 6-3 and will face Kristyna Pliskova in the second round.

-Fifth-seeded Ekaterina Alexandrova was upset by Lesia Tsurenko 6-2, 6-4, sixth-seeded Anastasia Pavlyuchenkova was knocked out by Arantxa Rus 7-5, 6-2 and Irina-Camelia Begu dispatched ninth-seeded Anastasia Sevastova 6-2, 6-2.
+Fifth-seeded Ekaterina Alexandrova was upset by Lesia Tsurenko 6-2, 6-4, No. 6 Anastasia Pavlyuchenkova lost to Arantxa Rus 7-5, 6-2, Sara Sorribes Tormo eliminated seventh-seeded Barbora Strycova and Irina-Camelia Begu dispatched ninth-seeded Anastasia Sevastova 6-2, 6-2.

-The second European tournament in the WTA’s restart amid the pandemic is following even stricter health protocols than the Palermo Open last week.
+The Prague Open is the second European tournament in the WTA’s restart amid the coronavirus pandemic, with strict health protocols in place.

 More AP tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports